-On the plane ride home, I noticed a bright bed of clouds surrounding the plane.
-An instant feeling of warmth washed over me as the beautiful image reminded me of the incredible people I have in my life who are always there for me, especially when times are tough.
-As I pulled out my phone to take a picture of the clouds (the one included in this blog), I felt an overwhelming moment of gratitude for my pillars of support.
+On this same trip, during the plane ride home, I noticed a bright bed of clouds surrounding the plane.
+As I was looking at these clouds, an instant feeling of warmth washed over me, as the beautiful image reminded me of the incredible people I have in my life who are always there for me, especially when times are tough.
+As I pulled out my phone to take a picture of the clouds, I felt an overwhelming moment of gratitude for my pillars of support.

 By asking yourself these questions, you might discover patterns emerging and notice that some of your connections are more supportive than others.
-You will find your “clouds.”
+You will find your “clouds”.
 When you do, treasure them, because these are the people who have chosen to love you and will lift you up in the moments you need it the most.